Nanashi13/Rehid-configs-files-3DS/README.md

 * **Castlevania Lords of Shadow: Mirror of Fate**
  Chain button combo attacks (L+X and L+Y) were remapped to ZL and ZR, and the Map/Upgrade touch button its remapped to START button.

+ * **Cartoon Network: Punch Time Explosione**
+ Button combo attacks (UP+Y and DOWN+Y) were remapped to ZL and ZR, and the Special Move touch button its remapped to START button.

  ## Credits

 @Kartik for creating rehid.